edi-sipka/Shifumi_game/README.md

 ## Do you know the rules of Shifumi Game?

 Shifumi game is basically rock/paper/scissors game.
 The rules are simple:

-Rock beats scissors <br/>
+· Rock beats scissors <br/>
-Scissors beat paper <br/>
+· Scissors beat paper <br/>
-Paper beat rock<br/>
+· Paper beat rock<br/>

 This game is responsive for desktop, tablet and mobile version.Be concentrated because you are competing against a computer.
 Scores are displayed at the top; the winner is the one who scores 3 points first.
-Have fun!
+<br/>Have fun!

 <br>